cl0ne/cryptopotato-bot/README.md

 Action arguments:

 - `chat_id` is a __numeric id__ of a Telegram chat (you can get it with `/get_chat_id` command from the corresponding chat).
+You can also use keyword "this" as an alias for current chat id.
 When referring to global template titles use word "defaults" instead.
 Note that only users specified in DEVELOPER_IDS are able to edit template titles.

 - `title_type` specifies one of two available title types: *inevitable* or *shuffled* (_tip_: you can specify only the first letter of the type name).